 But then, many do not really know what exactly is a project.
 Some naively use it interchangeably with programs while others loosely view it as something that should be classically called “operations”.

 A project is a time-bound endeavor that yields a unique product, service or result.
-A project has two arms that qualify it: its unique outcome and its time limit.
-It’s these things that endeavor a project.
+It has two qualifying arms: its unique outcome and its time limit.

 Projects as an endeavour with a unique outcome:

 An NGO is popularly known for its activities in sexual and reproductive health.
-They train school girls on menstrual hygiene management, use of contraceptives and prevention of STDs.
 They do these by establishing hubs in various schools in selected towns.
-Along the line, the board members decided to expand their places of impact by establishing hubs in five other states in their country … now, that’s a project.
+As they grew, the board members decided to expand their places of impact by establishing hubs in five other states in their country … now, that’s a project.

 It’s a project because these potential hubs are different from the already existing hubs.
 When they’ll be established, they’ll have different locations, different users, different caretakers, etc. They’re simply unique.

 Project outcomes may be tangible such as a “newly developed mobile device” or intangible like “trained staff on XYZ”.